Nostalgia Got Me…

 A wide array of spoons of different sizes, colors, weights, shapes and actions.

 I would also like to give a huge shout-out to my good friend Robert in Virginia.
 He is a true Master of his Craft when it comes to ultralight angling.
-He is one of the most experienced and knowledgable anglers I know and is always on top of the JDM market.
+He is one of the most experienced and knowledgeable anglers I know and is always on top of the JDM market.
 He freely shares information and tips which can be rare these days.
 I have hinted several times, unsuccessfully I might add, that he should be writing about JDM tackle since I think many people would enjoy the information, and it is hard to find good, reliable sources.
 He has tested more rods and reels than I could ever fathom.

 Thank you for reading and if you have any questions, feel free to ask and I will try my best to answer them or find the information.
 Cheers.